 Nick Gnidan from Truffle wrote a beautiful blog which answers this.

-ethPM v2 made breaking changes from ethPM v1, so unfortunately ethPM v1 packages are no longer supported by the majority of ethPM tooling.
+ethPM v3 made breaking changes from ethPM v2, so unfortunately ethPM v1 and v2 packages are no longer supported by the majority of ethPM tooling.
+However, upgrading a v1 or v2 package to v3 is simple with the ethpm-cli.

 While package authors should take their own measures to ensure IPFS assets maintain availability, the Ethereum Foundation sponsors a server that will automatically scrape, back-up, and persist IPFS assets published to any ERC1319 compliant ethPM registry.